nand2tetris/nand2tetris_simulator/README.md

 Required initialization code may be placed in a constructor accepting no arguments and any number of data members may be defined.

-The code for the chip may access the input and outpu pins via the data members inputPins and outputPins, respectively.
+The code for the chip may access the input and output pins via the data members inputPins and outputPins, respectively.

 The value of a b-bit input pin/bus which was declared n-th (starting from zero)